Yoga Research: Is Yoga Helpful for Fertility?

 Yoni Mudra in Easy Sitting Pose (Sukhasana)

-- Begin this practice by taking a comfortable cross-legged seat in Easy Sitting Pose (Sukhasana) on 2 to 3 folded blankets or a cushion.
+- Begin this practice by taking a comfortable cross-legged seat in an Easy Sitting Pose (Sukhasana) on 2 to 3 folded blankets or a cushion.
 Sitting cross-legged is an effective way to gently open the hips.
 But if this posture causes any pain or discomfort in the knees or ankles, sit in a supported Hero’s Pose (Virasana) or on a chair instead.

 - Once you are grounded in your seat, join your hands into Yoni Mudra by touching your thumbs together so they point upward toward your heart, touching your pointer fingers together so they point down toward the earth, and curling your last three fingers in toward your thumbs.
 This gesture is dedicated to Shakti, the primordial feminine energy in Hindu mythology, and symbolizes the womb, creation, and the source of life.

-- Close your eyes and on an inhalation, breathe down toward the lower abdomen, visualizing the warmth of your hands meeting the cool air that is being drawn downward.
+- Close your eyes, and on an inhalation, breathe down toward the lower abdomen, visualizing the warmth of your hands, meeting the cool air that is being drawn downward.
 Let your exhalation follow naturally.
 Repeat for about 20 rounds, breathing in and out through your nose.

 Hip Circles in Tabletop Pose (Bharmanasana)

 - Open your eyes and move forward to all fours with your wrists stacked under your shoulders and knees below your hips.
 Place a blanket under your knees if you need additional padding to allow for physical ease.